 – EEOB 2520 – Human Physiology (Fall 2017 and Spring 2018): This course is a survey of the physiology of the human body.
 We study the human nervous system, sense organs, muscle function, circulation, respiration, digestion, metabolism, kidney function, and reproduction.
 We go over the structure of the organs, tissues, and cells of the body as well as their function and processes.
 I aim to introduce students to the physiology of their own body and engage them in critical studies of its application to biomedical fields.

 – EEOB 4510 – Comparative Vertebrate Anatomy (Fall 2018): In this course, we study the anatomy, development, and evolution of vertebrates.
 We span most of the tree of life of vertebrates including fishes, amphibians, reptiles, birds, and mammals.
 We focus on the embryology and evolutionary history of organ systems.
 This course is intended as a research course.
 This means that a large component of the class is dedicated to a research project.
-My goals with this class are two folds: (1) to prepare students for veterinary, medical, and zoological studies and (2) to engage them in the process of research from developing hypotheses to producing illustrations, papers, and presentations.
+My goals with this class are: (1) to prepare students for veterinary, medical, and zoological studies and (2) to engage them in the process of research from developing hypotheses to producing illustrations, papers, and presentations.
 We do numerous dissections to explore the anatomy of a diversity of animals.